skyvers/Aged-care/_pages/ch3-edit-views.md

 ### Create the Edit View

-1. Click on `Generate edit view` on the right side of the eclipse window and type the module and document name in the Console window.
+1. Click on `Generate edit view` on the right side of the Eclipse window and type the module and document name in the Console window.

    ![Edit resident](../doc_src_img/chapter7/3.jpg "edit resident")

-2. Open the Resident module by going to the agedCare module on the left side of the eclipse window.
+2. Open the Resident module by going to the agedCare module on the left side of the Eclipse window.
 You can see a view module, and in this view module, there is a document called `generatededit.xml`.
 Rename the document to `edit.xml`

    ![Edit.xml](../doc_src_img/chapter7/9.jpg "edit.xml")